Reversing Hair Loss And Alopecia

 Since biotin also supports the thyroid and adrenal glands, a deficiency may lead to a range of symptoms beyond hair loss, including hormonal imbalances.

-To boost your biotin intake, consider eating a nutrient-dense diet that includes the following biotin-rich foods:
+To boost your intake, consider eating a nutrient-dense diet that includes the following biotin-rich foods:

 • Organ meats (such as liver)